cloudspannerecosystem/spanner-bench/README.md

 * The framework only reports the client-perceived latency at the moment.
 * The benchmarks are run sequentially, concurrency support is in the roadmap but is not implemented yet.
+* Session management related improvements are in the roadmap.

 ## Disclaimer